-- 1 specified, have been satisfactorily completed, and that a level of competency sufficient 2 to function independently as an AMP has been achieved 3 AND 4 if applicable, a description of recent related continuing education and experience as 5 required by 10 CFR 35.59 6 OR 7 For an individual gualifying under Subpart K 8 training and experience as described for the emerging technology on the Medical Uses 9 Licensee Toolkit - 10 Notes: - NRC Form 313A (AMP), "Authorized Medical Physicist Training and Experience and Preceptor Attestation [10 CFR 35.51]," may be used to document training and experience for those individuals qualifying under 10 CFR 35.51. - Under 10 CFR 35.14, licensees must notify NRC within 30 days if an AMP permanently discontinues his or her duties under the license or has a name change. - Descriptions of training and experience will be reviewed using the criteria listed above.
+- 7 For an individual qualifying under Subpart K - training and experience as described for the emerging technology on the Medical Uses Licensee Toolkit - 10 Notes:

+- NRC Form 313A (AMP), "Authorized Medical Physicist Training and Experience and Preceptor Attestation [10 CFR 35.51]," may be used to document training and experience for those individuals qualifying under 10 CFR 35.51. - Under 10 CFR 35.14, licensees must notify NRC within 30 days if an AMP permanently discontinues his or her duties under the license or has a name change. - Descriptions of training and experience will be reviewed using the criteria listed above.
 The NRC will review the documentation to determine if the applicable criteria in 10 CFR Part 35, Subpart B, are met.
 If the training and experience do not appear to meet the criteria in Subpart B, the NRC may request additional information from the applicant or may request the assistance of the ACMUI in evaluating such training and experience.

-22 8.8 Item 8: Training for Individuals Working in or Frequenting Restricted 23 Areas
+8.8 Item 8: Training for Individuals Working in or Frequenting Restricted Areas

-Regulations: 10 CFR 19.12, 10 CFR 35.27, 10 CFR 35.310, 10 CFR 35.410, 10 CFR 35.610, 10 CFR 37.43
+24 Regulations: 10 CFR 19.12, 10 CFR 35.27, 10 CFR 35.310, 25 10 CFR 35.410, 10 CFR 35.610, 10 CFR 37.43

-- 26 Criteria: Individuals working with or in the vicinity of licensed - 27 material must have adequate safety instructions as required by - 28 10 CFR Parts 19 and 35.
-For individuals who, in the course of
+Criteria: Individuals working with or in the vicinity of licensed material must have adequate safety instructions as required by 10 CFR Parts 19 and 35.
+For individuals who, in the course of employment, are likely to receive in a year an occupational dose of radiation over 1 millisievert (mSv)